bucketco/bucket-javascript-sdk/packages/vue-sdk/README.md

 </template>
 ```

-If you want more control over loading screens, `useFeature()` returns `isLoading` which you can use to customize the loading experience.
+If you want more control over loading screens, `useIsLoading()` returns a Ref<boolean> which you can use to customize the loading experience.

 ## Hooks